View from the Visitor Center at Ridgway State Park

 When visiting Ridgway State Park, our recommendations for what to do include:

 Hiking in the park is a great way to experience the forest and the San Juan Mountains up close.
 There are fourteen miles of hiking trails (not including the river walk), with about three miles of accessible trails.
-When visiting Ridgway State Park, our recommended hikes include:
+We cover all you need to know about hiking in Ridgway State Park in the next section.

 uncompahgre river walk trail map